SleepStack logo

 What about glycinate specifically?
 In 2022, Cheung et al. published a 12-week randomized controlled trial using 360mg of magnesium glycinate combined with vitamin D in overweight and obese adults.
 Among participants with a baseline systolic blood pressure above 132 mmHg, the intervention group saw a 7.5 mmHg reduction in systolic BP (PMID: 35576873).
 This is one of the few trials examining magnesium glycinate directly for cardiovascular outcomes.
 One important caveat: the study used magnesium and vitamin D together, so the effect cannot be attributed to magnesium alone.

 Researchers are continuing to investigate this specific form.
-An abstract published in AHA Journals describes a randomized trial specifically examining magnesium glycinate and blood pressure, reinforcing that this form is gaining attention in cardiovascular research.
+A conference abstract in AHA Journals describes a randomized trial specifically examining magnesium glycinate and blood pressure.
+Conference abstracts are not peer-reviewed in the same way as full journal articles and should be treated as preliminary signal rather than confirmed evidence, but it indicates this form is drawing attention in cardiovascular research.

 To be transparent about the evidence: most of the large meta-analyses pooled various magnesium forms, including citrate, oxide, and glycinate.
 The evidence for magnesium as a category and blood pressure is solid.
 The evidence for glycinate specifically is promising but thinner, limited to a handful of direct trials.